Margaret Georgiana Poyntz1

 Consanguinity Index=0.0%

-John Charles Spencer, 3rd Earl Spencer was born on 30 May 1782 at Spencer House, St. James's Place, St. James's, London, England.1 He was the son of Sir George John Spencer, 2nd Earl Spencer and Lady Lavinia Bingham.1 He was baptised on 7 July 1782 at Wimbledon, London, England.1 He was also reported to have been born on 30 May 1792 at Spencer House, St. James's Place, St. James's, London, England.
-He married Esther Acklom, daughter of Richard Acklom and Elizabeth Bernard, on 13 April 1814 at Upper Brook Street, Mayfair, London, England.
-Cockayne quotes from the Farington Diaries, "in marrying He complied with the wishes of Lord and Lady Spencer, it was not of His own seeking" and from Letter Bag of Lady Elizabeth Spencer Stanhope, "since Jack Althorp would not propose to her, she proposed to him; and such an unusual proceeding was fraught with happy consequences ... his devotion after marriage amply compensated for his lack of ardour before."2 He died on 1 October 1845 at age 63 at Wiseton Hall, Nottinghamshire, England, dsp.1 He was buried on 9 October 1845 at Brington, Northamptonshire, England.2 His will (dated 1840) was probated in 1845, at under £160,000.
+John Charles Spencer, 3rd Earl Spencer was born on 30 May 1782 at Spencer House, St. James's Place, St. James's, London, EnglandG.1 He was the son of George John Spencer, 2nd Earl Spencer and Lady Lavinia Bingham.1 He was baptised on 7 July 1782 at Wimbledon, London, EnglandG.1 He married Esther Acklom, daughter of Richard Acklom and Elizabeth Bernard, on 13 April 1814 at Upper Brook Street, Mayfair, London, EnglandG.
+Cockayne quotes from the Farington Diaries, "in marrying He complied with the wishes of Lord and Lady Spencer, it was not of His own seeking" and from Letter Bag of Lady Elizabeth Spencer Stanhope, "since Jack Althorp would not propose to her, she proposed to him; and such an unusual proceeding was fraught with happy consequences ... his devotion after marriage amply compensated for his lack of ardour before."2 He died on 1 October 1845 at age 63 at Wiseton Hall, Nottinghamshire, EnglandG, dsp.1 He was buried on 9 October 1845 at Brington, Northamptonshire, EnglandG.2 His will was proven (by probate) in 1845, at under £160,000.

 Citations